phR0ze/tech-docs/src/development/ui/cross_platform/flutter/README.md

 # Flutter
 Flutter is Google’s free, open-source software development kit (SDK) for cross-platform mobile application development.
 Using a single platform-agnostic codebase, Flutter helps developers build high-performance, scalable applications with attractive and functional user interfaces for Android or IOS.
 Flutter relies on a library of pre-made widgets that make it simple for even people with limited programming or development experience to launch their own mobile applications quickly.
+Flutter’s suitability for cross-platform development goes beyond code portability.
+Unlike other cross-platform frameworks such as React Native and Xamarin, Flutter-built user interfaces (UI) are also platform-agnostic because Flutter’s Skia rendering engine does not require any platform-specific UI components.
+All desired UI components have been rebuilt in Flutter and are readily available thus reducing development time.
+Most notably though is Flutter's use of modern declarative UI design bringing mobile app development out of the Java dark ages into something fresh and clean.

 Created by Google in 2015 and officially launched in 2018, Flutter has quickly become the toolkit of choice for developers.
 According to Statista, Flutter has recently surpassed React Native to become